sourabh7838/Space_Shooter_Game/README.md

 # Space Shooter

-A modern space shooter game built with Flutter and Flame engine.
-Navigate through waves of enemies, collect power-ups, and compete for high scores in this action-packed arcade experience.
+The Space Shooter Game is a fast-paced, retro-style space combat game created using Flutter and the Flame game engine.
+It challenges players to navigate waves of enemies, collect game-altering power-ups, and survive increasingly difficult stages.
+Designed for both casual fun and serious highscore competition, it offers a polished experience across platforms.

 ## Features